 The YWCA Real Reads series provides free community conversations exploring the effects of interpersonal and structural racism on our culture and society.
 These thoughtfully facilitated book discussions offer an opportunity to read, talk, and listen to others, to engage in real conversation, and connect across differences.

-Book discussion facilitated by YWCA experts via Zoom meeting.
+Book discussion facilitated by YWCA experts via Zoom meeting and in person.

 REAL READS, REAL DISCUSSIONS

 Are you interested in learning about antiracism, racial equity, and social justice?
 Books are a great place to start.
 Books can help us with our own self-reflection and can also give us an effective way to begin having crucial conversations with our families, friends, co-workers, and neighbors.
 Readers can take part in a community movement to read, learn, think, talk about, and lead social transformation.

 Interested in hosting a Real Reads Book Discussion?
 Gather your family, friends, co-workers, or neighbors, and we’ll bring the discussion to you with our experienced facilitators.
 Use the form below and we’ll get back to you to make the arrangements!